ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 > _**Return a screenshot when you manage to execute the "secret" function by using `pwntools` and also return your Python source code.**_

 > [!NOTE]
 > The external grading system grades this whole task automatically.
 It uses the container targets that [docker/README.md](docker/README.md) describes.
 You can build the same targets and test your exploit locally before you submit it.
 Each target is a network service, and it prints the flag when your exploit succeeds.
 You can prepare with those containers before the external system becomes public.
-The 1C part on the remote target gives one point.
+The 1C part on the remote target gives one point, and leaks you the binary's base address.
+The exploit logic should be based on this address leak.

 ---